ctechfilmuniversity/workshop_sose24_shader_programming/docs/01_slides/shader_04_geometry_slides.md

 <br >
 Union

-* the minimum values of all computed distance functions ]
+* the minimum value of all computed distance functions ]